-- Conservative management1 a combination of strategies to reduce inflammation, alleviate pain, and correct underlying dysfunction, including physical therapy AND at least ONE complementary conservative treatment strategy. - Physical therapy requirement includes ANY of the following: - Physical therapy rendered by a qualified provider of physical therapy services - Supervised home treatment program that includes ALL of the following: - Participation in a patient-specific or tailored program - Initial active instruction by MD/DO/PT with redemonstration of patient ability to perform exercises - Compliance (documented or by clinician attestation on follow-up evaluation) - Exception to the physical therapy requirement in unusual circumstances (for instance, intractable pain so severe that physical therapy is not possible) when clearly documented in the medical record - Complementary conservative treatment requirement includes ANY of the following: - Prescription strength anti-inflammatory medications and analgesics2 - Adjunctive medications such as nerve membrane stabilizers or muscle relaxants2 - Intra-articular corticosteroid injection(s)2 - Alternative therapies such as acupuncture, chiropractic manipulation, massage therapy, activity modification, and/or a trial period of rest (e.g. from the aggravating/contributing factors) where applicable
+- Conservative management a combination of strategies to reduce inflammation, alleviate pain, and correct underlying dysfunction, including physical therapy AND at least ONE complementary conservative treatment strategy. - Physical therapy requirement includes ANY of the following: - Physical therapy rendered by a qualified provider of physical therapy services - Supervised home treatment program that includes ALL of the following: - Participation in a patient-specific or tailored program - Initial active instruction by MD/DO/PT with redemonstration of patient ability to perform exercises - Compliance (documented or by clinician attestation on follow-up evaluation) - Exception to the physical therapy requirement in unusual circumstances (for instance, intractable pain so severe that physical therapy is not possible) when clearly documented in the medical record - Complementary conservative treatment requirement includes ANY of the following: - Prescription strength anti-inflammatory medications and analgesics - Adjunctive medications such as nerve membrane stabilizers or muscle relaxants - Intra-articular corticosteroid injection(s) - Alternative therapies such as acupuncture, chiropractic manipulation, massage therapy, activity modification, and/or a trial period of rest (e.g. from the aggravating/contributing factors) where applicable - Exception to specified duration of conservative management may be made in unusual circumstances (for example, worsening of symptoms during a course of conservative management) when clearly documented in the medical record, or when the duration period is substantiated by documentation of serial evaluation

-1 Additional condition or procedure specific requirements may apply and can be found in the respective sections of the guideline.
+&lt;sup>1 Additional condition or procedure specific requirements may apply and can be found in the respective sections of the guideline.

-2 In the absence of contraindications
+&lt;sup>2 In the absence of contraindications

-Clinical reevaluation - In most cases, reevaluation should include a physical examination.
-Direct contact by other methods, such as telephone communication or electronic messaging, may substitute for inperson evaluation when circumstances preclude an office visit.

-- Failure of conservative management requires ALL of the following: - Patient has completed a full course of conservative management (as defined above) for the current episode of care - o Worsening of or no significant improvement in signs and/or symptoms upon clinical reevaluation - o More invasive forms of therapy are being considered
+- Clinical reevaluation In most cases, reevaluation should include a physical examination.
+Direct contact by other methods, such as telephone communication or electronic messaging, may substitute for inperson evaluation when circumstances preclude an office visit. - Failure of conservative management requires ALL of the following: - Patient has completed a full course of conservative management (as defined above) for the current episode of care - Worsening of or no significant improvement in signs and/or symptoms upon clinical reevaluation - More invasive forms of therapy are being considered